-The Twist is a gallery, a bridge, and a sculpture, all in one.
 The 1000 square meter building twists into a sculptural form and spans 60 meters across the Randselva river.
-The building was designed by the Danish star architects BIG - Bjarke Ingels Group and is named as a "must-see" cultural destination by the New York Times, Bloomberg and The Telegraph, among others.
+The building was designed by the Danish star architects BIG - Bjarke Ingels Group and has won several awards for its cutting-edge design.

 Every year, Kistefos presents new art exhibitions by highly recognized national and international artists in our two galleries, The Twist and Nybruket Gallery.

 The architectural masterpiece The Twist is both a gallery, a bridge, and a sculpture, all in one.
 The 1.000 square meters building takes a sculptural form, twisting at the midway point as it crosses the Randselva river to connect the north and south sides - turning the journey through the park into a loop.
 The Twist is designed by BIG - Bjarke Ingels and is a unique exhibition space with varied light sources and view over the river.

 Nybruket Gallery is located in one of the old factory buildings of A/S Kistefos Træsliberi.
 The factory heritage has been preserved, creating a beautiful framework for art.

 The history of Kistefos started with the old wood pulp mill over 130 years ago.
 A/S Kistefos Træsliberi was established by consul Anders Sveaas in 1889, a company that produced wood pulp at the site from 1889 to the mid-1950s.
 The production at Kistefos stopped in 1955, but the buildings and machines have been set in motion once again, creating a living factory for Kistefos´ visitors.

 Kistefos, as we know it today, was established in 1996 by Norwegian businessman and art collector Christen Sveaas, grandson of Anders Sveaas.